Buying Guide for Mobility Transfer Aids

 To properly move a bedridden patient, you must take the following steps:

-Gather the necessary equipment, such as a sliding sheet, transfer board, or lift device.
+Gather the equipment, such as a sliding sheet, transfer board, or lift device.
 Depending on the specifics, additional equipment, like a gait belt, may be necessary to help with the transition.

 • You and the patient should be on the same page about the transfer before you begin the process.